-This recipe was created when I had made a super refreshing Very Berry Salad with Raspberry Vinaigrette for a dinner party along with a raspberry dressing that had oil – lots of oil!
+This recipe was created when I had made a super refreshing Very Berry Salad with Raspberry Vinaigrette for a dinner party along with with a raspberry dressing that had oil – lots of oil!
 It was fine to take to a party.
 Honestly, I’m still a little shy about sharing my “crazy” healthy plant-based foods with others.
 But I wanted a healthier dressing that I could feel comfortable with while slathering on at home.
-If you are in the mood for berries, I have another awesome oil-free dressing, my Raspberry Mint Vinaigrette (Oil-Free).
+If you are in the mood for berries, I have some awesome oil-free dressings:

 To Make this Strawberry Balsamic Dressing Oil-Free and Sugar-Free You will Need: